victorronaldopasaribu/website/content/authors/ariefrahmansyah/_index.md

 # Display name
 name: Arief Rahmansyah

+# To be displayed on the document's title that it shown in browser's title bar
+title: Arief Rahmansyah

 # Username (this should match the folder name)
 authors:
 - ariefrahmansyah

-# Is this the primary user of the site?
-superuser: true

 # Role/position
-role: Software Engineer
+role: Machine Learning Engineer

 # Organizations/Affiliations
 organizations: